Hairstyles to complement your face shape from Hair Ministry, Ipswich

 Do you know what face shape you have?
 Have you ever taken a look in the mirror and studied your features, discovering your face shape?
 Did you know your face shape could be the key to ensuring you get a haircut and hairstyle that really suits you and complements your features.

 Observe your own face in the mirror, have a look at our cartoon examples and take inspiration from celebrities with various face shapes to discover which face shape you are.
-Then allow Hair Ministry, Ipswich to help you discover the perfect hairstyle for your face shape;
+Then allow one of our hair salons in Ipswich to help you discover the perfect hairstyle for your face shape;

 Hairstyles for Long Face Shapes